Telephone triage - -

 5. Cognitive Error: Stereotyping, jumping to conclusions. and others.

-6. Guideline Error: Selecting wrong guidelines, using guidelines incorrectly.
+6. Guideline Error: Selecting wrong guidelines, using no guideline or using guidelines incorrectly.

 7. System Error: Clinicians working in a Vacuum, Inadequate Error Feedback.